MicrosoftDocs/SupportArticles-docs/support/windows-server/identity/active-directory-domain-join-troubleshooting-guidance.md

   - The domain name, domain controllers (DCs), and DNS servers can be pinged.
   - Check for DNS record conflicts for the specific server.

 - *Netsetup.log*: The *Netsetup.log* file is a valuable resource when you troubleshoot a domain join issue.
-The *netsetup.log* file is located at *C:\\WindowsDebugnetsetup.log*.
+The *netsetup.log* file is located at *C:\\Windows\\Debug\\netsetup.log*.
 - Network trace: During an AD domain join, multiple types of traffic occur between the client and some DNS servers and then between the client and some DCs.
 If you see an error in any of the above traffic, follow the corresponding troubleshooting steps of that protocol or component to narrow it down.
+For more information, see [Using Netsh to Manage Traces](/windows/win32/ndf/using-netsh-to-manage-traces).
 - Domain join hardening changes: Windows updates released on and after October 11, 2022, contain additional protections introduced by [CVE-2022-38042](https://msrc.microsoft.com/update-guide/vulnerability/CVE-2022-38042).
 These protections intentionally prevent domain join operations from reusing an existing computer account in the target domain unless one of the following conditions:

   - The user attempting the operation is the creator of the existing account.